 It seemed he had barely slept when a hand covered his mouth, awakening him.
-Doil thrashed and tried to cry out, fumbling in the dark for something to use as a weapon, but a face leaned very close to his, barely visible in the darkness.
+Doil thrashed and tried to cry out, fumbling in the dark for something to use as a weapon, but a face leaned very close to his, barely visible.

 “Doil, you idiot, stop struggling.
 It’s me,” Kiluron hissed.

-Only slowly did Doil relax, and it wasn’t until he relaxed that Kiluron removed his hand.
+That did little to comfort Doil, who preferred not being awakened in the middle of the night in such aggressive fashion.
+Only slowly did he relax, and it wasn’t until he relaxed that Kiluron removed his hand.
 Warily, Doil sat up in bed, keeping the blankets wrapped around him to ward off the chill, and regarded Kiluron.
 “What are you doing here?
 It’s the middle of the night!”

 “Get dressed and packed.
-We’re leaving,” Kiluron explained.
-He was already dressed in layers of clothes and fur, with a sword strapped on over all of it.
+We’re leaving,” Kiluron explained, which was unhelpful.
+He was already dressed in layers of clothes and furs, with a sword strapped on over all of it; the bulk was such that the sword belt appeared to be straining its last notch.
 There were so many layers that he looked to have gained several hands of girth and height.
 His face was barely visible beneath layers of hoods and cloth coverings.